top of page

 Price: € 5500 per person

-Your expedition is fully arranged for comfort, cultural immersion, and peace of mind.
+A fully arranged expedition designed for deep cultural immersion and peace of mind.

 ✔ Pick-up and return transfers from/to Goroka Airport